LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/initialization_1.rst

    initialization(Goal)

-When used within an object, this directive defines a goal to be called after the object has been loaded into memory.
-When used at a global level within a source file, this directive defines a goal to be called after the compiled source file is loaded into memory.
+When used within an object, this directive defines a goal to be called after the object has been successfully loaded into memory.
+When used at a global level within a source file, this directive defines a goal to be called after the source file is successfully compiled and loaded into memory.

 Multiple initialization directives can be used in a source file or in an object.
 Their goals will be called in the same order as the directives at loading time.

 .. note::

+   Arbitrary goals cannot be used as directives in source files.
+Any goal that should be automatically called when a source file is loaded must be wrapped using this directive.

    Categories and protocols cannot contain ``initialization/1`` directives as the initialization goals would lack a complete